 Routine maintenance activities are typically of small scale (i.e., activities will occur on a small section of the road), but widely dispersed, and most of them require skilled and unskilled manpower.
 The number of required unskilled workers (laborers) needed to perform repair works on-site will depend on each maintenance activity and on the timing of works.
 In this context, and as an indicative number only, the number of workers is estimated to be 20 workers for normal days and can increase to reach up to 30 workers during the peak maintenance period (e.g., before the rainy season).
-Accordingly, the Contractor will be encouraged to hire laborers from the local community (with a balanced distribution between Lebanese and Syrian laborers) living in the project area.
-The Contractor's skilled labors include environmental, social, and

-OHS experts who will be responsible of the implementation of this ESMP in collaboration with project manager, site engineers, and site officers.
+Accordingly, the Contractor will be encouraged to hire laborers from the local community living in the project area (with an equitable distribution between Lebanese and Syrian).
+The Contractor's skilled labors include environmental, social, and OHS experts who will be responsible of the implementation of this ESMP in collaboration with project manager, site engineers, and site officers.
 They will also train non-skilled workers on how to follow the safeguards requirements.